OpenDSA/OpenDSA/RST/source/Glossary.rst

       An instance, or concrete representation, of an algorithm in some programming language.

+   connected component
+      In an :term:`undirected graph`, a subset of the nodes such that each node in the subset can be reached from any other node in that subset.

    constant running time
       The cost of a function whose running time is not related to its input size.